Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the contrary, Company A only agreed to pay income tax of more than 4.5 million VND because it had arbitrarily collected it from Mr. Hoang; at the same time, it also asked Mr. Hoang to compensate more than 580 million VND for letting the company suffer losses and not instructing employees on how to work.

-In June 2014, Tan Phu District People's Court (HCMC) held a first-instance trial.
+In June 2014, Tan Phu District People's Court (HCMC) held a first instance trial.
 According to the court, Article 32 of the Labor Code stipulates that the employer and employee must agree on a probationary period of no more than 60 days for highly skilled workers and no more than 30 days for other workers.

-Thus, the maximum probationary period of the probationary contract between Mr. Hoang and the company was only until January 2009, but in reality Mr. Hoang still worked until February 2009.
+Thus, the maximum probationary period of the probationary contract between Mr. Hoang and the company was only until January 2009, but in reality, Mr. Hoang still worked until February 2009.
 "The company's unilateral termination of the labor contract with Mr. Hoang is illegal," the verdict stated.

-From there, the court declared to accept part of Mr. Hoang's lawsuit, determining that the probationary contract was a labor contract with a term of 3 years.
+From there, the court declared to partially accept Mr. Hoang's lawsuit, determining that the probationary contract was a labor contract with a term of 3 years.
 Company A was forced to compensate Mr. Hoang for the remaining salary and the amount corresponding to the salary for the time he was not allowed to work from May 2009 to November 2011, more than 800 million VND.

 As for the company's request for Mr. Hoang to compensate but did not pay the advance court fees, the court did not consider it.

-Mr. Hoang then appealed, requesting the appellate court to declare his labor contract with Company A after January 2009 as an indefinite-term contract; forcing the defendant to compensate for the days he was not allowed to work for more than 63 months.
+Afterwards, Mr. Hoang appealed, requesting the appellate court to declare his labor contract with Company A after January 2009 as an indefinite-term contract; forcing the defendant to compensate for the days he was not allowed to work for more than 63 months.

 ASSETS TOO LARGE TO BE FORCED?